-By studying Natural History, you will benefit from the huge investment in facilities that has taken place at the University’s Glyntaff Campus in Pontypridd.
+By studying Natural History, you will benefit from the huge investment in facilities that has taken place at the University’s Glyntaff Campus.
 In addition to recently built and refurbished laboratories, the School has developed a state-of-the-art media room for natural history, plus you will have access to a range of media equipment including DSLR and video/film cameras that are dedicated to our Natural History students.

 As well as making use of the great outdoors, our natural history students work in modern laboratories and classrooms.
 The Upper Glyntaff buildings comprise two distinct parts.
 Our new George Knox laboratories are part of a £15m investment in science for the University, meaning you will be taught in new and well-equipped spaces.
 These join the Grade II-listed Alfred Russell Wallace building, which is also used for teaching.